cubicool/cairou/README.md

 Cairocks (Cairo Rocks!) was born from a common codebase I continually ended up copying from project to project.
 Instead of trying to keep all these different versions in sync, I've decided to divorce it out into its own project and maintain it thusly.
-It is written using a mix of C90-compatible C and C++11, although it strictly maintains a C-linkable API for maximum accessibility.
+It is written using a mix of C90-compatible C and C++, although it strictly maintains a C-linkable API for maximum accessibility.

 While Cairocks does include an example build system using CMake, you are